 Note: Book early!
-These tours are great and get fully booked months in advance.
+These tours get fully booked months in advance.

-- VIP Florence Duomo – Skip the line entrance and VIP access to exclusive areas of Florence’s iconic cathedral.
+- VIP David & Duomo – Skip the line entrance and VIP access to exclusive areas of Florence’s iconic cathedral.
 Includes a guided tour of the cathedral complex, terraces, and baptistry doors.
-Finish with a climb to the top of the dome and spectacular views over the Renaissance city.
+Start near the statue of David and finish with an (optional) climb to the top of the dome and spectacular views over the Renaissance city.

 - Curious Appetite Food Tour – Italian-American food writer Coral Sisk and her knowledgeable team run private and small-group tours around the city focused on gourmet experiences from markets to aperitivi and gelato to progressive Tuscan food.
 You can also sign up for cooking classes, from pasta and gelato-making to craft cocktails.

-- Florencetown Boat Tour – See the city from a whole new angle, cruising down the river in a barchetto (a traditional Florentine gondola) at sunset, with a chilled glass of wine.
+- Florence Boat Tour – See the city from a whole new angle, cruising down the river in a barchetto (a traditional Florentine gondola) at sunset, with a chilled glass of wine.

-- Tuscany Day Trip from Florence with Chianti, Siena, and San Gimignano – Full-day tour of Tuscan highlights, including Siena (Florence’s historic rival city), San Gimignano (with its 14 well-preserved medieval towers), and Chianti (romantic wine country – tastings included).
+- Day Trip from to Chianti, Siena, and San Gimignano – Full-day tour of Tuscan highlights, including Siena (Florence’s historic rival city), San Gimignano (with its 14 well-preserved medieval towers), and Chianti (romantic wine country – tastings included).

-- Florence Artisan Workshop Tour – Afternoon tour through the traditional workshops in the Santo Spirito neighborhood.
+- Made in Florence Artisan Tour – 3-hour tour through the traditional workshops in the Santo Spirito neighborhood.
 The tour is different every time but can include jewelers, mosaic, etching, cobblers, and much more.